tripod31/replace/readme.md

 windows binary
 -----
-*.exe
++ replace.exe
++ replace_gui.exe(GUI)

-python and required libraries are included is it.
+python and required libraries are included in it.

 development environment
 -----